cysouw/qlcTokenize/README.md

     devtools::install_github("cysouw/qlcTokenize", build_vignettes = TRUE)

-In the meantim, you can read the vignette directly here on github by looking in the folder "vignettes" above, using the files with suffix ".md".
+In the meantime, you can read the vignette directly here on github by looking in the folder "vignettes" above, using the files with suffix ".md".

 Michael Cysouw
 cysouw@mac.com